 Pruitt Health—often written as PruittHealth—is a company offering nursing and health care on the eastern seaboard of the United States.
 Pruitt has facilities in Georgia, North Carolina, South Carolina, and Florida.
 Toccoa Nursing Center was the first location to operate under the Pruitt umbrella, opening in 1969.
 Now, the Pruitt name has grown to include more than 90 facilities, with plans to expand outside of the currently served states.

 Each facility is somewhat unique in its layout and services, but Pruitt Health maintains locations that serve upwards of 200 beds at a single facility; its original location in Toccoa is home to 181 certified beds.
 A number of trusts in the Pruitt name comprise a significant portion of its ownership, with much of the rest of the ownership interest dispersed in sections greater than a minimum of 5% to United Health Services Inc. For this reason, it can be difficult to determine whether the nursing home that you are considering is owned and operated by Pruitt, since it may do business or have lawsuits filed under a different name.

 Pruitt Health is headquartered in Atlanta, Georgia, managing almost 15,000 employees across its business network.
 The company’s revenue has been estimated at approximately 685.8 million dollars, though its 2020 profits dropped the company’s holdings by 137 million.
-After COVID, Pruitt Health has been shifting more towards the private room model in its skilled nursing facilities.
+After COVID, in 2022, Pruitt Health has been shifting more towards the private room model in its skilled nursing facilities.

 Nursing Home Abuse Lawsuits Against Pruitt Health Facilities